radiodan-archive/project/docs/case_construction.md

 knife, though we're working on a simpler, squarer version for that.

 We have struggled with finding an effective and simple way to connect the rotary encoders to the Pi's GPIO, because the encoders' connectors are very close to gether and they use up most of the ports on the GPIO.
-We are working on a simpler version with two buttons.
+We are working on a simpler alternative version with two buttons.

 For getting the software working, see [getting started](getting_started.markdown)